joramwessels/MGR/logbook.md

 **19:00-20:00** Debugged the CNN up untill the last 2 lines of the network.
 The last bug was `Cannot feed value of shape (6,) for Tensor 'Placeholder_1:0', which has shape '(?, 10)'`.
 Tomorrow I will also test the `Dataset` object extensively, as it is presumably still very buggy.
 **20:30-22:00** Checked the trap entries of the dataset while writing a paragraph on future bass.

+## Week 9 - 🌡️ Results
+### *(total: 0 hrs)*
 __**Th 08-06-2017**__
+**9:30-11:30** Experimented with placeholders to try and solve the dimension bug.
+**13:00-14:15** Eighth meeting.
+There appears to be something wrong with our interpretation of Choi's k2c2 network.
+If the layers indeed do have (20, 41, 41, 62, 83) filters each, the output would be more than 173 million variables.
+Reijn will review the paper tomorrow, and in the meantime I will implement a simpler network of 3 conv layers and a softmax layer.
+The deadlines for next week:
+* Finish dataset (Monday)
+* CNN evaluation (Tuesday)

+__**Fr 09-06-2017**__
+**12:30-15:00:** Implementing the 3-layer CNN.